Frédéric Auguste Bartholdi

 Frédéric Auguste Bartholdi (/bɑːrˈtɒldi, -ˈθɒl-/ bar-T(H)OL-dee, /fr/; 2 August 1834 – 4 October 1904) was a French sculptor and painter.
-He is best known for designing Liberty Enlightening the World, commonly known as the Statue of Liberty.
+He is best known for designing Liberty Enlightening the World, commonly known as the Statue of Liberty, in New York City, United States.
+Its construction was begun by Viollet-le-Duc, famous for his restoration of the most prominent medieval landmarks in France, until his death and then completed by Gustave Eiffel.
+The statue was a gift from France to the United States and was erected in 1886 on Liberty Island, at the entrance to New York harbor.